PreciousNwachukwu/PreciousNwachukwu/README.md

 > I turn messy business data into profit-focused decisions for small businesses and startups.

-I specialise in **financial analytics**, **sales performance**, and **business intelligence** — helping founders and operations teams see what their numbers are actually saying, not just what they look like on the surface.
+I specialise in **financial analytics**, **sales performance**, and **business intelligence**; helping founders and operations teams see what their numbers are actually saying, not just what they look like on the surface.

-Currently building: a **Vendor Sales & Inventory System** for Nigerian SMEs — mini-marts, skincare vendors, and online sellers who need real data infrastructure, not guesswork.
+Currently building: a **Vendor Sales & Inventory System** for Nigerian SMEs; mini-marts, skincare vendors, and online sellers who need real data infrastructure, not guesswork.

 ---